Skip to main content

 Current Responsibilities

-My primary responsibilities are in the area of z/VM virtual networking.
-Most recently I worked on providing SNMP support for the z/VM virtual switch.
-I worked on the team providing a Network File System (NFS) Client and NFS server support which allows clients from other platforms to access BFS, SFS, and minidisk data.
+My primary responsibilities are in the area of z/VM virtual networking, including connectivity support for SSI.
+In the past I worked on providing SNMP support for the z/VM virtual switch.
+I also worked on the team providing a Network File System (NFS) Client and NFS server support which allows clients from other platforms to access BFS, SFS, and minidisk data.
 I continue to support the minidisk file system, the Shared File System (SFS) and the Byte File System (BFS).

 Background